FYI: I earn a small commission from some links and advertisements.

-Flax has no elasticity so when used in knitting or crochet it's better for patterns than areas of smooth stitching.
+Flax yarn has no elasticity so when used in knitting or crochet it's better for patterns than areas of smooth stitching.

 Items made from the flax fiber, also called linen fiber, actually become softer with use and washing.
 Yes, you can machine wash and dry linen!